 The following organizations may be able to help qualifying patients without prescription drug coverage get the medicines they need:

-- The Partnership for Prescription Assistance can help qualifying patients without prescription drug coverage get the medicines they need through the program that is right for them.
+- The Medicine Assistance Tool can help qualifying patients without prescription drug coverage get the medicines they need through the program that is right for them.
 Many will get their medications free or nearly free.
-For more information, call 1-888-477-2669.

 Your local and/or state Mental Health America office is a resource for information about state and local prescription assistance programs.